nus-cs2113-AY2425S1/ip/docs/README.md

 Format: `delete POSITION`

-- `POSITION` must be a positive number more than 0 that is of type `int`, else an exception is thrown
+- `POSITION` must be a positive integer, else an exception is thrown
 - Value of `POSITION` must not be more than the number of tasks in the list, else an exception is thrown

 Examples: